 A. The ultimate decision of whether school will be closed or delayed is based on whether our buses can safely transport students on NACS roads.
 The buses purchased by our school corporation maximize the various safety features to insure the safest possible transporting of our students.
 Likewise, our bus drivers participate in ongoing training opportunities to increase the likelihood of safe driving in various road conditions.
 Our buses and bus drivers must demonstrate proficiency at meeting Indiana State Police expectations on an annual basis.
 Despite the safety features of our buses and the training that our drivers receive, there are some road conditions that are not conducive for safe transporting of students.
 Typically, ice, drifting snow, and reduced visibility are the primary reasons for delays and closings.

 Each morning between 4:30 a.m. and 6:00 a.m., road and weather conditions are monitored.
 At least three NACS employees are driving NACS roads to determine actual road conditions.
 Each of us drives on roads in different parts of the district so that a picture of the entire district is developed.
-I also monitor weather reports from multiple sources.
+Additionally, weather reports from multiple sources are monitored as well as information from city, county, and state road crews.

 My goal is to make a decision regarding delays and closings by 5:30 a.m. each day.
 However, with changing road and weather conditions, sometimes the decision is made as late as 6:00 a.m.
-In rare instances, a delay may be announced in order to afford more time to determine whether the changing road and weather conditions warrant a school closing.
+In some instances, a delay may be announced in order to afford more time to determine whether the changing road and weather conditions warrant a school closing.
 In these instances, a decision to close may be determined as late as 8:00 a.m. or 9:00 a.m., depending on whether the original delay was 2-hours or 3-hours, respectively.
-I know this creates an extreme inconvenience for parents, and I will utilize this option as rarely as possible.
 On days that a delay schedule is implemented and later changed to a closing, road conditions either worsened, or despite the best efforts of county, city, or state road crews, roadways were not adequately cleared or treated.
 Ultimately, school will be in session only if our bus drivers can safely navigate buses on the NACS roads that must be traveled to transport our students.

 Q. On some days when school is delayed or closed, my roads are fine, so why the delay or closing?

-A. Northwest Allen County Schools is comprised of Eel River, Lake, and Perry Townships in Allen County.
-Although roads might be fine in one geographic part of the district, another part may be experiencing significantly reduced visibility or ice covered or snow drifted roads.
+A. NACS is comprised of 108 square miles within Eel River, Lake, and Perry Townships in Allen County.
+Although conditions may be fine in one geographic part of the district, another part may be experiencing unsafe conditions.
 Weather forecasts and road conditions throughout the entire school district are evaluated before making a decision to delay or close school.

 Q. Why do all of the school closings have to be made up?